SELECTION OF QUESTIONS AND ANSWERS

 Doing the sequences alone probably does not provide an adequate defense even if you mentally go through fighting scenarios.
 Is this also correct?

 Yes.
-An analogy is learning swimming techniques from a book or from a real instructor, then imagining swimming in a pool or sea.
+An analogy is learning swimming techniques from a book, instead of from a competent instructor, then imagining swimming in a pool or sea.
 When you are thrown into water, you will go to the bottom, no matter how much you have learnt and how well you have imagined.
 You should now have a better understanding why many people who have learnt so-called kungfu (including Tai Chi) for years, yet fight like children.

 Discussing this on paper, I have come to a decision that seeking chi kung instruction is probably the most benefical for me for overall health and well being.
 Would you agree?